Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Matching_Methods.md

 <img style=" width:700px;display:block;margin:0 auto;" src="/blog/img/seminar/mathcing_methods_1819/SN23.png">
 [Source:https://medium.com/@devmotivation/cem-coarsened-exact-matching-explained-7f4d64acc5ef]

-With every member having a BIN Signature, each is matched to other members with that same BINSignature.
-There will likely be an imbalance between the number of Treatment and Control memberswith a BIN Signature.
+With every member having a BIN Signature, each is matched to other members with that same BIN Signature.
+There will likely be an imbalance between the number of Treatment and Control members with a BIN Signature.
 This variance in distribution must be normalized using CEM Weights.

 * All unmatched members get a weight of 0 (zero) and thus are effectively thrown out.
 * Matched treatment members get a weight of 1 (one).
-* Matched control members get weights above 0 that can be fractional or ≥ 1 that will normalizethe BIN signature (archetype) to the distribution within the treatment group.
+* Matched control members get weights above 0 that can be fractional or ≥ 1 that will normalize the BIN signature (archetype) to the distribution within the treatment group.

 The formula being:<br/>
 <center>**Weight = (Treatnment_N / Control_N) / ( Total_Control_N / otal_Treatment_N)**</center> <br/>